mybb/docs.mybb.com/mods/downloaders.md

 - Translations (translations posted by contributors or the project owner)

+If the owner of the project set a PayPal e-mail for donations, you will see a Donate button on the right as well.

 #### Download
 This page allows you to download the most recent stable build.